DataFrames - Part 1

 Histogram

-Another good overview is the histogram: Containers or ‘bins’ are created over the range of values found within a column and the count of the values for each bin is plotted on the vertical axis.
+Another good visual overview for data is the histogram.
+Containers or ‘bins’ are created over the range of values found within a column, and the count of the values for each bin is plotted on the vertical (y-)axis.

 PYTHON